marianaisaw/MediScript/README.md

     recommend "Annual heart checkup"
 }

-Inspired by TypeScript/ Based in Python, I created MedScript to bring stronger typing and more precise syntax to medical logic, helping avoid variable errors and making clinical rules more coherent and readable.
+Inspired by TypeScript/based on Python, I created MedScript to bring stronger typing and more precise syntax to medical logic, helping avoid variable errors and making clinical rules more coherent and readable.

-Medical-Specific Types (so far):

-: Years - for age.
-: mmHg - for blood pressure.
-: Number - for general values.

 Clinical Statements